Protein for Muscle & Exercise Recovery

 Food allergies aside, you should try to meet your protein requirements using various sources of protein throughout the day, especially if you’re a vegan or vegetarian.
 Each protein source contains a unique array of essential amino acids and other nutrients like vitamins and minerals.
 If you’re consuming protein from one or two sole sources, your body may or may not be getting all the nutrients it needs on a daily basis.

 Tissue regeneration occurs even when our bodies are not physically active, it just happens at a slower rate and it may not even be visible to us.
 The old skin you shed, the new nails you grow, small tears in muscle tissue–all need protein to do so.

 If you’ve been to a gym or read anything about protein and exercise, then you’ve probably heard or witnessed with your very eyes the protein powder shakes that people guzzle down immediately before or after their workouts.
-You may even be wondering if you should be doing the same thing?
-Should you take yours before or after?
-Both?
+Or perhaps you’ve done so yourself without really knowing why.
+Should you take protein before or after a workout?
+Or both?

 If you’re activity level is moderate to low then you may not need the extra protein in a shake.
 But if you’re looking to tone your body or gain some muscle, then maybe it’s something to consider.

 Taking protein after a workout has been the tried and true method for helping muscles to recover and gain strength (so long as you are doing the proper weight training exercises).
 In fact a 2013 study published in the Nutrition Journal and a 2018 study published in EC Nutrition both showed that taking GN rice protein post-workout helped both collegiate and elite athletes gain muscle mass, power and strength just as well as whey protein did.